Styrle/Personal-portfolio/README.md

 =========

 ## Description
-This is a portfolio of both my code and my actual website in which projects will be displayed
+This is a portfolio of my work whilst being a web developer

 ## Internet of things